 There are several different kinds of dental bridges and we’ll walk you through each one.

-Traditional Dental Bridges involve cementing crowns on teeth or dental implants on either side of the missing tooth or teeth, with pontics, or artificial teeth held in between.
+Traditional Dental Bridges involve cementing crowns on teeth or dental implants on either side of the gap with pontics, or artificial teeth held in between.
 These are the most common types of bridges used today and are usually made of either porcelain fused to metal or ceramic.

 Cantilever Bridges are effective restorations when there are adjacent teeth only on one side of the missing tooth or teeth.
 Cantilever bridges work like traditional bridges, except that the pontic is supported on one side, rather than on both sides.
 So, if you only have one tooth next to the missing one, replacement teeth can still be secured.
 These restorations act as levers in some cases, resulting in complications such as fractured teeth or loosened crowns.